MorpheusAIs/Docs/!KEYDOCS README FIRST!/Yellowstone Compute Model.md

 ## Workflow
 1) Users, Providers, and Router all create MOR pub keys (this is their identity, all messages signed as such).
-2) If User hodls any balance of MOR, User may submit a signed Request for Compute “RFC” message to the Router.
+2) If User holds any balance of MOR, User may submit a signed Request for Compute “RFC” message to the Router.
 User specifies [LLM] and [IPSMax].
 3) Router prioritizes RFCs based on User’s MOR balance (solves sybil issue)
 4) Router selects Provider that supports the [LLM], prioritized based on lowest Bid per IPS in MOR.
 5) Router sends liveness check to Provider.
-If Pass, then
+If Pass, then:
 6) Router connects User to the Provider over TCP/IP
 7) User sends Query ([LLM],[prompt]) to Provider
 8) Provider computes Query, sends Result to User